hubmapconsortium/search-api/README.md

 hits = response.json()['hits']['hits']
 ```

-## Development and deployment environments
+## Docker development and deployment environments

 We have the following 5 development and deployment environments: